THIS DATE IN HISTORY: April 28

 2014: Chris Kreider of the Rangers becomes the first player to score two game-winning goals in the same postseason in which he played his first NHL game.
 The rookie forward's goal at 7:00 of the third period puts the Rangers ahead to stay in a 3-1 win against the Capitals in Game 1 of the Eastern Conference Semifinals at Madison Square Garden.

 2018: The Sharks hand the Vegas Golden Knights their first-ever loss in the Stanley Cup Playoffs when Logan Couture scores a power-play goal at 5:13 of overtime for a 4-3 victory at T-Mobile Arena in Game 2 of the Western Conference Second Round.
-The first-year Golden Knights sweep the Los Angeles Kings in their first-round series and defeat the Sharks 7-0 in their second-round opener; they are the only team in NHL history to win its first five playoff games.
+The loss comes after the first-year Golden Knights sweep the Los Angeles Kings in their first-round series and defeat the Sharks 7-0 in their second-round opener; they are the only team in NHL history to win its first five playoff games.